 Emergency Procedures - Standard Response Protocol

-In MMSD, the Standard Response Protocol, developed by the "I Love You Guys" Foundation, guides our emergency response.
+In MMSD, the Standard Response Protocol, developed by the i love u guys Foundation, guides our emergency response.
 Standard Response Protocol offers clear, distinct, common language among first responders, students and staff, not just throughout Madison but across the state and beyond.

 It incorporates best practices in the Final Report of the Sandy Hook Advisory Commission.
 In addition, the Standard Response Protocol is endorsed by the Wisconsin Department of Justice’s Office of School Safety.

-Each protocol has specific staff and student actions that are unique to the action (“Lockdown,” “Lockout,” “Evacuate,” “Shelter” and “Hold”).
+Each protocol has specific staff and student actions that are unique to the action (“Lockdown,” “Secure"*” “Evacuate,” “Shelter” and “Hold”).
 In the event of an emergency, the action and appropriate direction will be announced. *Beginning in the 2022-23 school year, we are using the term "Secure" in place of "Lockout," consistent with the iloveuguys Foundation's Standard Response Protocol update (watch video about this change).

-Each school year, students receive age-appropriate instruction on what to do in each of these scenarios through lesson plans, slide presentations, class discussions, videos and more.
+Each school year, students receive developmentally appropriate instruction on what to do in each of these scenarios through lesson plans, slide presentations, class discussions, videos and more.

-It is important to note that the Standard Response Protocol materials we use in our schools differ slightly from the original posters, handouts, presentations and training supplements supplied by the "I Love You Guys" Foundation.
+It is important to note that the Standard Response Protocol materials we use in our schools differ slightly from the original posters, handouts, presentations and training supplements supplied by the iloveuguys Foundation.
 We have built on them and customized them for our district.

 “Get inside.
 Lock outside doors.”

-Lockout is called when there is a threat or hazard outside of the school building.
-In a Lockout, staff ensure that all students return to the inside of the building and take attendance to account for all students.
+Secure is called when there is a threat or hazard outside of the school building.
+In a Secure, staff ensure that all students return to the inside of the building and take attendance to account for all students.
 While staff increase their situational awareness, the school day goes on as normal.

-You can read more details about what happens during a Lockout in the Lockout section of the Standard Response Protocol Operational Guidelines.
+You can read more details about what happens during a Secure in the Lockout section of the Standard Response Protocol Operational Guidelines.